 - Maintain self-control at all times.

-- State the obvious with humor.
+- State the obvious and use humor or wit.

 - Do not put your partner down for his or her views.
 Seek to understand differences.

 - Figure out what it is you are fighting for: Do you need to be affirmed, recognized, be heard or seen?